abwilf/tutorials/SoP.md

 - I'll add more here as I read more SoP's :)

 ### Tangent on "Hook, Need, Gap, Contribution"
 - It's a simple formula but it takes time to figure out how to do it well.
-Go read a bunch of paper intros with that in mind, and start to see what those are to get a feel for how people structure academic arguemnts.
+Go read a bunch of paper intros with the below structure in mind, identifying what their "hooks", "needs", and "gaps" are so you can get a feel for how people structure academic arguemnts.
 Here's an example:
 - "hook" gets them interested: e.g., code generation systems are cool & would be a huge win for humanity
 - "need": we need code generation to be reliable and interpretable b/c ...
 - "gap": current code gen systems have difficulty with reliability as shown here and here and interpretability as shown here and here.
 Work has tried to solve this by doing x y and z but still fails to reach the goal